awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 To specify a single IPv6 address, use the /128 prefix length\.
 **Type:** String

+Each entry in the `Ipv6Ranges` array can have the following attributes\.

+`CidrIpv6`
+Optional
+The IPv6 CIDR range\.
+You can specify either a CIDR range or a source security group, but not both\.
+To specify a single IPv6 address, use the /128 prefix length\.

 Each entry in the `PrefixListIds` array can have the following attributes\.

 **`PrefixListId`**